Sunni Madhab differences of opinions on Islamic Inheritance law

 Madhab refers to Sunni Islamic schools of jurisprudence.
 There are four Sunni Madhab; Hanafi, Shafii, Maliki, and Hanbali.
 All Madhab (Sunni Islamic Jurisprudence) have domination and influence worldwide where Sunni Muslims dwell.
 One Imam does not claim their opinion to be superior compared to the other Imam’s opinion; instead emphasizes going back to the Holy Quran and Sunnah.
 All Madhab agree on the majority of Islamic inheritance shares, rules, and conditions with minor exceptions derived through Ijma (i.e., Consensus of leading companions of beloved Prophet Muhammed Sallallahu Alayhi Wasallam) and Qiyas (i.e., Analogical deductions).
-However, some of the variations may impact your Islamic Inheritance shares and calculations that you should know.
-Some of the major differences of opinions are below.
+There is no difference of opinion on marriage or consanguinity but differs in the numbers of Asbhah al-furud (i.e., fixed or prescribed sharers) entitled to receive a share regarding al-Asbat (i.e., Residuary) and capacity to inherit under Dhul al-Arham (i.e., Distant kindred).
+However, some of the variations may impact your Islamic Inheritance shares and calculations you should know as below.

 Paternal Grandmother (i.e., Father of Mother how high soever) does not receive a share if Father is alive as per Hanafi, Shafii, and Maliki but receives a share as per Hanbali.